anas-ambri/anas-ambri.github.io/_posts/unpublished/2016-09-19-what-your-http-client-says-about-your-app.md

 ---
 layout: post
-title: "What your Android networking library says about your app"
+title: "What your HTTP client says about your (multi-threaded) app"
 comments: true
 categories: android
 published: false